Uterus During Pregnancy: Sizes And How It Works

 When you think of pregnancy, the first thing you may envision is a growing belly.
 While this is a visible change of pregnancy that is hard to ignore, myriad transformations occur inside a pregnant woman’s body.
 The most important change is the size of the uterus during pregnancy.

-The uterus plays a crucial role in pregnancy as the abode of the infant, and it constantly expands during your gestation journey to hold the developing fetus.
+The uterus serves as the abode of your baby and plays a crucial role in pregnancy, and it constantly expands during your gestation journey to hold the developing fetus.

 This post discusses interesting details about the uterus, including its size during and before pregnancy, functions, and positions.
 It also mentions how to maintain a healthy uterus.